getify/Functional-Light-JS/manuscript/ch9.md

 // [ [1,2], [3,4], [5,6], [7,8], [9,10] ]
 ```

-Values `1` and `2` were selected into the sub-list `[1,2]`, then `3` and `4` into `[3,4]`, etc. The definition of `zip(..)` requires a value from each of the two lists.
+Values `1` and `2` were selected into the sub-list `[1,2]`, then `3` and `4` into `[3,4]`, and so on.
+The definition of `zip(..)` requires a value from each of the two lists.
 If the two lists are of different lengths, the selection of values will continue until the shorter list has been exhausted, with the extra values in the other list ignored.

 An implementation of `zip(..)`: